Meet the bunnies that helped people survive 2020 - KTVZ

 Meet the bunnies that helped people survive 2020

-It’s National Love Your Pet Day on Saturday, and a couple animal buddies in particular are earning their snuggles.
-Rabbits Finn and Budgie are more than just lovable companions — they provide their owners with emotional support.
+Meet Finn and Budgie, rabbits that are more than just lovable companions.
+They provide their owners with emotional support.

 “So many people think of cats and dogs when they think about emotional support from an animal in their life.
 And I think many people would say that they get all those same benefits in their relationship with their rabbit,” said Anne Martin, executive director of the House Rabbit Society, an international nonprofit animal welfare organization headquartered in Richmond, California, that helps bunnies find homes and live their best lives.